canonical/rockcraft/docs/how-to/use-flask-extension.rst

 The prime declaration must be included in the specially-named ``flask/install-app`` section to instruct the flask extension on which files to include or exclude from the project directory in the ROCK image.
-And since the extension places the files from the project folder in the `/srv/flask/app` directory in the final image.
-Therefore, all inclusions and exclusions must be prefixed with `src/flask/app`.
+The extension places the files from the project folder in the ``/flask/app`` directory in the final image - therefore, all inclusions and exclusions must be prefixed with ``flask/app``.

 For example, to include only select files: